 Turn a shared photo album into a public website

-Step 1: First, you’ll want to make sure Photo Stream and Shared Photo Streams are enabled on your device by going to Settings > Photos & Camera, and making sure that iCloud Photo Sharing is turned on.
+Step 1: First, you’ll want to make sure My Photo Stream and Shared Photo Sharing options are enabled on your device by going to Settings > Photos & Camera, and making sure that my Photo Stream and iCloud Photo Sharing are turned on.

-Step 2: Now open up your Photos app, select the Shared tab at the bottom, and then tap shared album you’d like to turn into a website.
+Step 2: Now open up your Photos app, select the Shared tab at the bottom, and then select a shared album you’d like to turn into a website.
+Note that you can only use Shared Albums that you have created, and not the ones you were invited to view.

 Step 3: Tap on the People tab at the bottom of the screen.
 From there you can invite people and change settings for that specific album if you choose so.